Psychotherapy Laboratory (RSLB)

 Restriction(s): Must be Rosemead Sch of Psychology; and Graduate Level or Doctoral Level.

 An in-depth study of the process of therapy based on psychoanalytic developmental theory and giving special attention to the concepts of transference, counter-transference and interpretation.
-A lab group is included for both 631 and 632.
 Note(s): Elective.
 Grade Mode: A.

 Prerequisite(s): RSPY 515 and participation in individual training therapy.